skinnybuff/local-league-frontend/README.md

 This application is designed to track team standings and player stats for community sports leagues

+the back end api is hosted on [heroku](https://local-league.herokuapp.com/)

 ### Technologies Used
 - HTML
 - SCSS